Human Meat: 33+ Best Cannibal Movies

 The Green Inferno is an homage to the cycle of cannibal films of the 1970s and 1980s.

 Eli Roth’s The Green Inferno recreates the transgressive cannibal movies of decades prior through the lens of Roth’s own dark sense of humor.
 The movie is about a group of college-aged activists whose plane crashes while on their way out of the Amazon rainforest after a protest.
-The survivors of the crash are abducted by natives who subject the college students to all sorts of horrors.
-The natives also practice cannibalism, leading to scenes that are both ridiculous and gross at the same time.
+The survivors of the crash are abducted by a tribe that practices cannibalism, leading to scenes that are both ridiculous and gross at the same time.

 Bone Tomahawk (2015)